Overview

 To deploy Workloads and provision infrastructure, Humanitec requires network connectivity to various systems.
 This includes the Kubernetes API of clusters being deployed into and some instances of resources such as database instances.
 Since these systems generally reside in private networks, network connectivity from the Humanitec SaaS system and the systems needs to be established.

-Humanitec provides 2 primary ways of configuring access, direct and an agent.
+Humanitec provides two primary ways of configuring access, direct and Agent.
 There is a third option of using a bastion host specifically for working with Relation Database instances.

 Direct